Nov 22, 2024

 by Lynda Keever | Jan 27, 2021

-The Trump International Hotel, Washington D.C.
+Trump International Hotel with American flags displayed prominently outside the building.
 Photo Source: The Trump International Hotel, Washington D.C.
 (Janhvi Bhojwani/CNBC)

 Two lawsuits accused President Trump of violating the emoluments clauses of the Constitution by making profits from his New York and Washington hotels and restaurants.
 Monday, the Supreme Court declined to hear Trump’s request to consider the lower-court orders.
 Those orders had said the lawsuits could go forward on the rulings against Trump.